Prachurja/Ticatoe/README.md

 ## Bot Features

-The bot joins a server with an intro from the file `Intro.txt` at `app/src/main/resources`.
+The bot joins a server with an intro from the file `Intro.md` at `app/src/main/resources`.

 The one and only command of this bot is `!tictactoe`, which can be used to play against another person by mentioning them.
 `Example: !tictactoe @Random_User`